 What if I don’t want something in a package?
 Can I remove it?

 The packages are designed to give you everything you need for your event.
 The basic necessities of any event are: Sound System, Dance Floor Lighting, DJ, MC, (sometimes one in the same if your event is a Wedding) and if necessary, dancers.
 All Bar Mitzvahs require a minimum of a DJ and MC.
-As you move up in packages we do increase the amount and variety of lighting, the amount of party favors and the number of dancers.
+As you move up in packages we do increase the amount and variety of lighting, (but we can always modify based upon your needs), and the number of dancers.
 Speaking of dancers.

 Why do I need Dancers?
 They don’t do anything and they are annoying…

 We’ve all experienced parties where the dancers didn’t do anything but stand there and yes, they were very annoying.
 We don’t contract with those dancers.
 Our dancers are skilled in their specific dance discipline and are extensions of the MC.
 This is why they are necessary.
 The MC can’t be everywhere at one time.
 That’s where the dancers come in.
 They are responsible for the majority of on-the-floor crowd management, grabbing the guest of honor for the grand entrance, passing out party favors and motivating the crowd.
 The MC does that too but what you don’t want, or I should say we don’t want, is an MC that spends your entire night blabbing on the mic directing your party like cattle.
 We believe in a more subtle approach.

 How many dancers do I need?
 I only have x amount of guests…